Moving to Perth

 Medicare Australia is the government agency responsible with supplying medical services to the Australian public.
 Medicare covers all costs of public clinics and consultation fees for general practitioners as well as specialists.
 However, Medicare does not cover dental costs, elective surgeries, glasses, private hospital stays and ambulance services, and for these reasons almost 50% of Australians also choose to take out private health insurance as well as being enrolled for Medicare.

-New Zealand citizens living in Australia automatically qualify for enrolment to Medicare, and they are also automatically entitled to free emergency hospital care.
-However, if they do not enrol in to Medicare then they are generally charged with the full cost of doctors visits.
-To enrol for Medicare services please visit them www.humanservices.gov.au .
+New Zealand citizens living in Australia automatically qualify for enrolment to Medicare – but with some conditions.
+They are also entitled to free emergency hospital care.
+However if they are not enrolled in Medicare they are generally charged with the full cost of doctor visits.

-If the insurance company you were with in your home country is a member of the International Federation of Health Funds, you may be able to transfer your policy to Australia without penalty -- at a similar level of cover.
+Health care in Melbourne is delivered through The Royal Melbourne Hospital which is one of Australia’s most prestigious hospitals.
+If the insurance company you were with in your home country is a member of the International Federation of Health Funds, you may be able to transfer your policy to Australia without penalty – at a similar level of cover.
 Check with your insurance provider for details.

 When it comes to choosing a place to live in Perth, the deciding factor for many expatriates is their budget, as well as how much commute time they will be facing for schools and work.
 The excellent highways in Perth means that people working in the CBD do not also have to live there, an efficient road system means that commuters do not face extended time stuck in traffic on the way to/from work.